jjetta/whosThatPokemon/README.md

 # Project Info:

 I'm pretty sure 99.9% of you reading this have watch Pokemon growing up, or have at least heard of it!
 This is basically a makeshift podedex from scratch written in Angular.
-It makes calls to the PokeAPI (link: https://pokeapi.co/) for the data the responses populate the pokedex cards!
+It makes calls to PokeAPI (link: https://pokeapi.co/) for the data and the responses populates the pokedex cards!

 # How to Run: